 Many people think Christmas is on December the 25th and that's all there is to Christmas.
 However, for many people around the world, in different countries and in different Christian traditions, Christmas lasts for a lot longer than that - and it's even celebrated at different times!

 When Christmas is Celebrated

 Although December 25th (or the late afternoon/evening of December 24th) is the date when most people celebrate Christmas, there are some other dates as well!

-Some churches (mainly Orthodox churches) use a different calendars for their religious celebrations.
+Some churches (mainly Orthodox churches) use a different calendar for their religious celebrations.
 Orthodox Churches in Russia, Serbia, Jerusalem, Ukraine, Ethiopia and other countries use the old 'Julian' calendar and people in those churches celebrate Christmas on January 7th.
 The Coptic Orthodox Church celebrates Christmas on January 7th.
 The Ethiopian Orthodox Tewahedo Church Ethiopia also celebrates Christmas on the 7th January (which is the 29th of Tahsas in their calendar).

 Most people in the Greek Orthodox Church celebrate Christmas on December 25th.
 But some still use the Julian calendar and so celebrate Christmas on 7th January!
 Some Greek Catholics also celebrate on January 7th.

 Advent - The Time Before Christmas

 Before Christmas, many Christians use the time of Advent to prepare themselves and get ready to celebrate the joy of Christmas, when Christians celebrate of the birth of Jesus, who they believe is the Son of God.